Bucket List: Amazing Places to Visit in Shanghai, China

 Visit Longhua Temple

-This temple is also one of the oldest, largest, and most authentic attractions in Shanghai.
+This temple is also one of Shanghai’s oldest, largest, and most authentic attractions.
 Built in 242 AD, the Longhua Temple should be included in your itinerary if you visit the city.

-Things to see here include the bell tower, drum tower, the Grand Hall of the Great Sage, a 40.4 meters high Longhua Pagoda, which lauded this as one of the eight great attractions of Shanghai.
+Things to see here include the bell tower, drum tower, the Grand Hall of the Great Sage, and a 40.4 meters high Longhua Pagoda, which is lauded as one of the eight great attractions of Shanghai.